Dubai Police Force: Police stations

-Criminal Status of Financial Cases

-This service allows the public to inquire about their criminal cases in financial cases registered in Dubai Police Stations only, in addition to travel ban.

-Fines Inquiry and Payment

-This service allows the public to inquire and pay traffic fines registered under their vehicle or driving license and people who benefit from this service are individuals and organizations.

-Lost Item Certificate

-This service enables customers to obtain a lost item certificate in relevance to documents, official and non-official certificates, lost vehicle plate numbers, money, goods, and other similar items that are of importance to the customers.

-Police Clearance Certificate

-This service enables community members to obtain a certificate from the police proving their good conduct in the United Arab Emirates- from a security and criminal point of view, in order to present it to official authorities that request this type of certificate; for work, study, immigration, obtaining a license, or any such matters.

-Home Security

-This service allows villa residents to utilize patrols available in neighborhoods, to monitor their homes while they are outside the country.

-On the Go Service

-The Dubai Police General Command, in cooperation with the ENOC Group, launched in 2015 the "On the go" initiative, concerned with issuing reports of minor traffic accidents in record time.
-The service is provided within 22 petrol stations located around Dubai with more than 250 trained employees to provide these services.

-The initiative will help drivers in the city to issue simple accident reports in case of accidents, while recently issuing unknown accident report has been added to the services provided within the initiative.

 Uniform, equipment, and vehicles

 The standard uniform of a Dubai police officer is an olive green shirt with a red band running under the left arm and looped through the left epaulette, a dark green beret with a golden badge depicting the police force's seal, olive green trousers, and black boots.
 Female officers are required to wear a hijab.

 Alternatively, officers wear a light brown shirt and trousers, though the rest of the uniform remains the same.
 High-ranking officers wear a combination cap and rank badges on the collar, together with their light brown uniform.

 Officers carry semi-automatic handguns such as the Caracal and SIG Sauer pistols.
-The Special Emergency Unit uses a varied arsenal of weapons such as the MP5 submachine gun, Glock 17 pistols, Ithaca 37 shotguns, M4 and M16 variants, X26 tasers, flash grenades, and other weapons depending on the situation.
+Their special emergency unit uses a varied arsenal of weapons such as the MP5 submachine gun, Glock 17 pistols, Ithaca 37 shotguns, M4 and M16 variants, X26 tasers, flash grenades, and other weapons depending on the situation.

 Dubai Police Force vehicles are painted with a white and dark green colour scheme, with blue emergency lights.
 Every Dubai police vehicle has the force's website and email addresses printed on it.

-General duties and patrols are carried out by Chevrolet, Toyota, Mitsubishi, Mazda, and Nissan vehicles.
+The police force uses Dodge Chargers, Nissan Pathfinders, and Toyota Land Cruisers.
+Other non-exotic police vehicles such as Toyota Prados, Fortuners, and Chevrolet Luminas have also been pictured.
+The police force also operates a fleet of BMW 5 Series E60 cars.
+In terms of SUVs, they have a Brabus-tuned G-Wagen (known as the G700; revealed at the 2013 Dubai Motor Show), as well as at least one normal Mercedes one.
+The pickup trucks in the fleet of vehicles come with winches to easily tow or rescue other vehicles or objects.

 In 2013, the force fielded new eco-friendly patrol cars.
 In addition to cars, the force also employs motorcycles, helicopters, and boats.